Digital marketing is essential to all letting agents, regardless if your agency is on the high street or online.

 - Google Ads will be bidding for the key words letting agent fees and possible variances

 With over 4 billion people using the Internet every day, digital marketing is a must for getting your name out there and attracting more customers.
-There are two main elements to any digital marketing campaign – advertising and growing your site’s authority.

 Digital marketing is a necessary evil for creating any successful property agency.
 It’s part of the groundwork you lay when starting.
 Knowing it’s necessary doesn’t take away from the fact that many tasks are tedious and time-consuming.

 Here are a few parts that make up letting & estate agent digital marketing, aspects that are the hated most and our tips

 A WEBSITE GEARED TO CAPTURING LEADS AND SHOWCASE YOUR USP

 An amateur site is a big turn off for property owners & landlords.
 The connotations are unprofessionalism, out-dated practices and old fashioned ways of working.
 It’s not difficult to find letting & estate agents where they have a logo is based on a quick mock up on MS Paint!

 In this day and age creating a website and branding is easy.
 Sites like Go Daddy give users the ability to customise basic templates for a range of industries.
 A user’s main task is to update wording and logos/images.
 If that’s too daunting, a decent website will only set up back around £500 if you pay a developer.